4 Tips for Applying Makeup If You Have EczemaOctober 30, 2023

 If you struggle with eczema, you know the frustration that comes with attempting to apply makeup on rough, dry skin.
 Not to mention, some cosmetics can be extremely irritating on eczema-prone skin types, especially if they contain fragrance or are comedogenic.
 Here, we tapped celebrity makeup artists Courtney Hart and Camara Aunique, as well as New York City-based board-certified dermatologist Dr. Marisa Garshick, for their takes on how exactly to address applying makeup over eczema and what to avoid if you plan to do so.
+Plus, our editor shares her routine for her eczema-prone skin, below.

-TIP #1: It All Starts With Skincare
+Tip 1: It All Starts With Skincare

 If you’re planning on applying makeup on eczema, both artists agree that a hydrating skincare routine pre-application is key.
 “Start by moisturizing the skin first and apply a primer to seal your moisturizer,” says Aunique.
 We love the CeraVe AM Facial Moisturizing Lotion or the skinfix Eczema + Dermatitis Face Balm.